Daniel 11:1-39...continued from Daniel 10

 Daniel 11:25-26 KJV: 25 And he shall stir up his power and his courage against the king of the south with a great army; and the king of the south shall be stirred up to battle with a very great and mighty army; but he shall not stand: for they shall forecast devices against him.
 26 Yea, they that feed of the portion of his meat shall destroy him, and his army shall overflow: and many shall fall down slain.

 Clovis ("he"), king of the Franks (King of the North), attacked Alaric II, king of the Visigoths ("King of the South") in the famous battle of Vouille in 507 AD.
-In addition to wanting to expand his territory and economic reasons, Clovis also, having become a Nicene Christian, wanted to liberate the Catholics from Arian Christian rule.
-The conflict brewed over several years ("stir up his power and his courage") and culminated at Vouille when Clovis (KON) defeated Alaric (KOS) ("he shall not stand").
+In addition to wanting to expand his territory and economic reasons, Clovis also, having become a Nicene Christian, likely saw opportunity to gain influence by liberating the Catholics from Arian Christian rule.
+The conflict brewed over several years ("stir up his power and his courage") before culminating at Vouille when Clovis (KON) defeated Alaric (KOS) ("he shall not stand").
 Alaric was forced by his magnates ("they that feed...of his meat") to go to battle against Clovis, where Alaric and many others were killed ("many shall fall down slain").

 KJV: 27 And both these kings' hearts shall be to do mischief, and they shall speak lies at one table; but it shall not prosper: for yet the end shall be at the time appointed.
 28 Then shall he return into his land with great riches; and his heart shall be against the holy covenant; and he shall do exploits, and return to his own land.